-We have funded our operations primarily from the issuance and sale of convertible preferred stock, proceeds from our IPO, our followon offering, and payments received from our collaboration agreements with Takeda and Sanofi.
+We fund our operations primarily with the proceeds from our IPO, our follow-on offering, and payments received from our collaboration agreements with Takeda and Sanofi.
 We received net proceeds of \$264.3 million from our IPO in December 2017.
 In January 2020, we sold 9.0 million shares of common stock (inclusive of shares sold pursuant to an overallotment option granted to the underwriters in connection with the offering) through an underwritten public offering at a price of \$23.00 per share for aggregate net proceeds of \$193.9 million.

-Pursuant to the Takeda Collaboration Agreement, we have received \$55.0 million related to upfront and milestone payments through March 31, 2020.
+Pursuant to the Takeda Collaboration Agreement, we have received \$55.0 million related to upfront and milestone payments through June 30, 2020.
 Further, under the associated Purchase Agreement we received \$110.0 million in February 2018 for the sale and issuance of 4,214,559 shares of our common stock.

-Pursuant to the Sanofi Collaboration Agreement, we received an upfront payment of \$125.0 million in November 2018, and a milestone payment of \$10.0 million in August 2019.
-We have received further payments of \$12.8 million for performance of Retained Activities through March 31, 2020.
+Pursuant to the Sanofi Collaboration Agreement, we have received \$135.0 million related to upfront and milestone payments, and further payments of \$13.2 million for performance of Retained Activities through June 30, 2020.

-As of March 31, 2020, we had cash, cash equivalents and marketable securities in the amount of \$596.9 million.
+As of June 30, 2020, we had cash, cash equivalents and marketable securities in the amount of \$556.8 million.